dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/CreateExternalTable.md

 {: .Example xml:space="preserve"}

 </div>
-This example creates an external table for a plain text file:
+This example creates an external table for a plain text file stored on HDFS:
 {: .body}

 <div class="preWrapper" markdown="1">